Welcome to the Stupid Way

 me

 I grew up in Ireland, but left after college to spend a few years travelling.
 I arrived in Japan in 1991.
 I expected to stay a year, but ended up staying much longer.
 I began studying Buddhism with Gudo Nishijima in 1996.
 A few years later I was ordained a Buddhist monk.
 In 2001 Gudo Nishijima gave me his formal approval to teach Buddhism to others.
 I taught classes at Gudo Nishijima's Zen center near Tokyo, and later on I started teaching at the Young Buddhists Association at Tokyo University.
-I work as a translator, and live with my wife and our two children.
+I work as a translator, and I live with my wife and our two children.

 On this website